RobinMaas95/GTSRB_Visualization/README.md

 4. Select your Fork in the `Repository` dropdown
 5. Select `code/run_test_performance.ipynb`
 6. Run cells
 7. Due to the size, the `perspective` and `rotated` dataset could not be made available via GitHub.
-The files are hosted on `gofile.io` and will be downloaded within the notebook.
+The files are hosted on `OneDrive` and will be downloaded within the notebook.
 If the links no longer work, you will need to generate the datasets yourself.
 See section `Instructions for reproduction`/`Generate perspective un rotated`

 ### Using local environment
 1. Clone this repository